Human rights defenders

 #RompeElMiedo Network - Elections 2018 - $25,000

 ARTICLE 19 Mexico and Central America promotes and defends the progressive advancement of the rights of freedom of expression and access to information for all people.
 ARTICLE 19, together with allied organizations, has created the #RompeElMiedo Network, an innovative alliance to monitor and protect journalists, human rights defenders and other social communicators, who cover important events such as street demonstrations and elections.
-With presidential and local elections scheduled to take place in Mexico in July, ARTICLE 19 will develop a national #RompeElMiedo Network to protect the flow of information during the general election period 2018, avoiding or mitigating the effects of aggressions against journalists, human rights defenders and election observers, as well as, countering disinformation campaigns to inhibit the right to exercise freedom of expression and the right to vote.
+ARTICLE 19 will develop a national #RompeElMiedo Network to protect the flow of information during the general election period in Mexico in 2018, avoiding or mitigating the effects of aggressions against journalists, human rights defenders and election observers, as well as, countering disinformation campaigns to inhibit the right to exercise freedom of expression and the right to vote.

 Press Freedom in the Americas - $25,000 (first payment of a two-year grant)